lfe-deprecated/lfeyawsmini/README.md

 ## Introduction [&#x219F;](#contents)

-This is a quick demonstration application built using YAWS and LFE, with additional supporting libraries.
+This is a quick and super-minimal demonstration application built using YAWS and LFE, with additional supporting libraries.

 ## Dependencies [&#x219F;](#contents)